psliwa/PHPPdf/README.markdown

     php vendors.php

 Alternatively, you can download this dependencies manually and copy it into "lib/vendor" directory.
 By default vendors.php file **will download whole ZF2 repository**, but remember **only Zend_Pdf, Zend_Memory and Zend_Cache are obligatory**.
+To barcodes support **Zend_Barcode** is required.
 You can **remove other packages** and files.

 <a name="symfony2-bundle"></a>
 Symfony2 bundle